postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ## postman api lint <UUID or file-name>

 Run validation checks for governance and security rules against the api definition provided in the Postman config file, a local file, or a UUID.
 You can only lint single-file definitions.
 Shows a warning if unable to find `<api-id>` to send data back to Postman.

+> Supports APIs that are stored on Postman and are not linked to Git.

 ### Example